alphagov/ubuntu-1204-dev/README.md

 ## 1. Decide on your "development" domain.

-This repository assumes a development domain of `dev.services.gov.uk` - you should make appropriate adjustments to the three relevant lines in the `Vagrantfile` and commit them, if you do not intend to develop using this domain.
+This repository assumes a development domain of `dev.service.gov.uk` - you should make appropriate adjustments to the three relevant lines in the `Vagrantfile` and commit them, if you do not intend to develop using this domain.

 ## 2. Bring up a development VM.